- ADVERTISEMENT -

 It was in the March of 2009 that a man from Oklahoma called Darren Wayne Evans posted on a true ghost story sharing website.1His post began with a warning.
 Ouija boards ‘are not toys,’ he wrote.
 ‘And should be used with strict caution, and probably should not be messed with AT ALL’.
 He then went on to describe a series of terrifying encounters that he had with a spirit named Zozo.
 At one point, Evans supposedly asked the entity where paradise was.
 It spelled out the response: ‘H.E.L.L.’

 Many people were intrigued by Evans’ story.
-In response to the interest generated by his supposed encounter, Evans went on to set up a website2 and began styling himself as a ‘zozologist’.
+In response to the interest generated by his supposed encounter, Evans went on to set up a website and began styling himself as a ‘zozologist’.2

 Shortly afterwards, Darren Evans’ story caught the attention of aspiring filmmakers at One World Studios.
 The film I Am Zozo was released in 2012.
 Evans was even invited to star in the movie in a cameo role.

 In 2014, Evans was once more asked on-screen to showcase his encounter with Zozo.
 The popular paranormal television series, Ghost Adventures, visited him in his home in Oklahoma.
 During the dubious episode, Evans elaborates on his original story, telling of the time Zozo allegedly made his daughter go blind for an hour.

 However, Evans’ story does not end there.
 Since fame found him, the self-styled ‘zozologist’s’ story has changed every time he has told it.

 It was in 2016 that a completely new facet of the Zozo story began to unfold.
 At this point, Evans had been working on a book with renowned paranormal author, Rosemary Ellen Guiley, for some time.

-In May, Evans conducted a telephone interview with a New Jersey newspaper.3 It was then that he revealed that, in 1982, he had discovered a mysterious Ouija board underneath his then-girlfriend’s house.
+In May, Evans conducted a telephone interview with a New Jersey newspaper.
+It was then that he revealed that, in 1982, he had discovered a mysterious Ouija board underneath his then-girlfriend’s house.
 The board, according to Evans, was ‘weird looking’ and ‘menacing’.
-‘On the front, it had ‘Zozo’ where ‘Ouija’ was usually written’.
+‘On the front, it had ‘Zozo’ where ‘Ouija’ was usually written’.3

 Until this point, there had been no mention of this mysterious board whatsoever.